Kawsay Ayahuasca Retreats FAQ's

 - What type of lodging and accommodations?

 Several nights of your stay with us you will be sleeping at our primitive jungle lodging.
-Each bedroom has a two beds with clean sheets and pillowcases and a private bathroom with a shower and running water.
+Each bedroom has two beds with clean sheets and pillowcases and a private bathroom with a shower and running water.
 On the days of our ceremonies, we will be sleeping in the ceremonial maloka where mattresses for each person is provided with clean sheets pillows and a light blanket.

 - Will there be telephone service during the retreat?